Shopping for an Organic Mattress

 The best option is to try the mattresses for yourself.
 Wear loose, comfortable clothing to the showroom.
 Find a pillow that is comfortable and allows your neck and spine to align.
 Narrow it down to your 2 favorite mattresses, and then spend at least 20 minutes relaxing on each one.
 If you live too far from a showroom (like ours in Ithaca NY) where multiple lines and models can be evaluated first hand, then we can conduct a phone interview with you to help you determine which mattress is most likely to be a good fit for you.
 We take into account what types of mattresses have worked for you in the past, your body weight, and whether you are primarily a side or back sleeper in giving this guidance.
 If you are concerned about getting the firmness exactly right but can't visit the showroom, we may recommend a model with a zippered cover that would allow you to swap out layers later if needed, to fine tune the feel.

 If you'd like your mattress to conform to your body and minimize any pressure points, you should try a latex topper, or a mattress with a soft latex top layer.
 A topper is a removeable soft top layer for a bed.
 (We use the terms "topper" and "pillowtop" interchangeably.)
-We find that side-sleepers often benefit from a soft latex topper, as it tends to relieve excess pressure on the shoulders and hips.
-For a pillowtop that is more cloud-like and body-hugging, we offer wool filled toppers with organic cotton covers.
+We find that side-sleepers often benefit from a soft top layer, as it tends to relieve excess pressure on the shoulders and hips.

 What's a good natural mattress choice for a child?

 Most children seem to do fine with a firmer mattress.
 Most of our customers shopping for a child opt for a 6 inch latex mattress.
 We also carry an reversible innerspring mattress that is waterproof on one side.

 Will I need a box spring or foundation?